PuzzleFixer/PuzzleFixer/README.md

 - torch
 - chamferdist

-Fill in the python.exe path in the file.
+Fill in the system path of "python.exe" into the "pyPath" file in the "PythonUtilities" folder.

 ## How to use ##